-The appended pro forma financial statements are based upon the following financial assumptions:
+The appended proforma financial statements are based upon the following financial assumptions:

-- Conservative sales estimates Sales are estimated using average spend x average customer flow for a similarly-sized MMJ dispensary (an average of several states). - General costs and salaries are estimated to increase 3%, year-on-year. - COGS are estimated by primary product types.
+Conservative sales estimates - Sales are estimated using average sales per person x average customer flow for a similarly-sized MMJ dispensary (an average of several states).

+General costs are estimated to increase 5%, year-on-year.
+Salaries are estimated to increase 5% year-on-year.